What are the Different Moon Phases?

 2. Waxing Crescent

-As the moon being to orbit about 45 degree around the Earth, we enter the waxing crescent phase.
+As the moon being to orbit about 45 degrees around the Earth, we enter the waxing crescent phase.
 We may associate the term ‘waxing’ with the removal of hair, but in relation to moon phases, it suggests that the visible surface of the moon is increasing in size.
 The word crescent simply refers to the shape, which is curved and thicker in the middle than the ends.

 3. First Quarter